Asymptotic Bayesian Generalization Error in Latent Dirichlet Allocation and Stochastic Matrix Factorization: Introduction

 \subsection{Bayesian Learning Theory}

-A regular learning machine or statistical model is defined by that there exists an injective map from a parameter set to a probability density function and the likelihood function can be approximated by a Gaussian function.
-It has been proved that, if a statistical model is regular and if the true distribution is realizable by a statistical model, then the expected generalization error $\mathbb{E}[G_n]$ is asymptotically equal to $d/(2n)$, where $d$, $n$, and the generalization error are the dimension of the parameter, the sample size (or number of data), and the Kullback-Leibler divergence,
+A learning machine or a statistical model is said to be regular if a map from a parameter to a probability density function is injective and if the likelihood function can be approximated by a Gaussian function for the sufficiently large sample size.
+It has been proved that, if a statistical model is regular and if the true distribution is realizable by a statistical model, then the expected generalization error $\mathbb{E}[G_n]$ defined by the Kullback-Leibler distance of the true and estimated probability density functions $q(x)$ and $p^*(x)$,

-of the true distribution $q(x)$ and the predicted one $p^*(x)$, respectively\cite{SWatanabeBookMath}.
-However, the learning machine used in SMF is not regular because the map from a parameter to a probability density function is not one-to-one.
-Such a model is called a singular learning machine.
-The theoretical generalization error of a singular learning machine is still unknown, which means that we cannot confirm the correctness of the results of numerical experiments.
+is asymptotically equal to $d/(2n)$, where $d$ and $n$ are the dimension of the parameter and the sample size, respectively\cite{SWatanabeBookMath}.
+However, the learning machine used in either LDA or SMF is not regular because the map from a parameter to a probability density function is not one-to-one.
+Such a model is called a singular learning machine, whose theoretical generalization error has been unknown, resulting in that that we cannot confirm the correctness of the results of numerical experiments.

-There are many practical singular learning machines, for example, Gaussian mixture models, reduced rank regression, neural networks, hidden Markov models, and Boltzmann machines.
-NMF and SMF are also statistically singular.
-The expected generalization error of a singular learning machine in Bayesian learning has an asymptotic expansion,
+There are many practical singular learning machines, for example, Gaussian mixture models, reduced rank regressions, neural networks, hidden Markov models, and Boltzmann machines.
+Both NMF and SMF are also statistically singular.
+It is proved that the expected generalization error of a singular learning machine in Bayesian learning has an asymptotic expansion,

-where $\lambda$ is the real log canonical threshold (RLCT), which is a birational invariant in algebraic geometry \cite{Watanabe1,WatanabeAIC,SWatanabeBookE}.
+where $\lambda$ is the real log canonical threshold (RLCT), which is a birational invariant in algebraic geometry \cite{Watanabe1,WatanabeAIC,SWatanabeBookE} determined by a true distribution and a statistical model.
 The RLCT is also called the learning coefficient \cite{Drton,Aoyagi2}, as it is the coefficient of the main term in the above expansion.
 In addition, the negative log Bayesian marginal likelihood $F_n$ can be asymptotically expanded as